csgs-mcgill/constitution/constitution.md

   &ensp;iiiii) The Association’s operations manuals.

 ### Vice President Academic
-Further to the joint responsibilities of the Executive, the VP Academics shall:
+Further to the joint responsibilities of the Executive, the VP Academic shall:
 a) Plan and execute academic events
 b) Producing and maintaining a list of alumni
 c) Produce and maintain a comprehensive list of facilities and procedures for aiding Members in obtaining